gdohmeier/thedohmeiers-gatsby-decap-cms/src/pages/ranch/2024-08-30-genesis-of-a-legacy-ranch.md

 tags:
   - ranch
 ---
-November 2023
+# November 2023

 In October of 2023, my wife Sue showed me an Instagram post about getting 10 acres of land, starting a farm and living off grid; I thought that sounds cool.
 So I started following the Insta and visited the website actsdereal.com  wouldn’t you know it, there was also land coming available in central Florida.
 I went to the website and filled out the Ranch calculator to get an estimate of the cost.
 I also signed up for a property visit at Panoplia (Armor of God) Ranch for November 11th.

+Img ranch house

+As we drove the hour and 45 minutes to the place, we were thinking- this seems like some “too good to be true” stuff, and we know how those normally end up.
+But Samantha, Sue and I decided to take an adventure and check out this ACTs and see this with our own eyes.

+Img SamSue

+We met TJ and others from ACTS.
+We asked questions and met other people who were also interested.
+It was pretty amazing to see young and old, families, children, siblings, all looking to get out of the rat race.

+Img group in house

+Our tour through the property was pretty amazing as you can see from the pictures.
+Ponds stocked with fish, trees and grasslands, and a decent gravel road that went through the entire property.
+Simply beautiful!

+Img lake

+Img road and gate

+I left for home with the thinking where do we go from here.?